jesseautomates/case-study-3/README.md

 ---

-## What Happens Next
+## What Happens After This

-This analysis highlights exactly where to focus:

-- Authentication errors (highest-volume driver)
-- Performance issues impacting usability
-- Connectivity issues affecting reliability

-These represent clear opportunities to reduce ticket volume through:
+This analysis identifies the highest-impact opportunities to reduce ticket volume.

-- Product improvements
-- Workflow changes
-- Targeted automation

-In the next phase, these drivers can be addressed and measured to validate impact.
+From here, the next step would be:

+- Implement targeted fixes for top drivers
+- Measure reduction in ticket volume
+- Validate impact over time

+This is where Phase 2 begins.

 ---